ecmwf/metview-docs/docs/metview/using_metview/external_models/flextra/flextra_at_ecmwf.rst

 The FLEXTRA environment
 =======================

-At ECMWF version 5.0 of FLEXTRA is *centrally installed* on ecgb and on some internal Linux-based systems.
-On these systems Metview is configured to pick up the FLEXTRA executable location automatically via this preset environment variable::
+At ECMWF version 5.0 of FLEXTRA is *centrally installed* on ecgate, ATOS and on some internal Linux-based systems.
+On these systems (with the exception of ATOS) Metview is configured to pick up the FLEXTRA executable location automatically via this preset environment variable::

    MV_FLEXTRA_EXE_PATH

+On the ATOS supercomputer you need to set this variable manually for your Metview session.

 Hard-coded parameters
 =====================